pauldemarco/flutter_blue/README.md

 ## Introduction

-FlutterBlue is a bluetooth plugin for [Flutter](http://www.flutter.io), a new mobile SDK to help developers build modern apps for iOS and Android.
+FlutterBlue is a bluetooth plugin for [Flutter](https://flutter.dev), a new app SDK to help developers build modern multi-platform apps.

 ## Alpha version